Filming and Photography on Campus

 Information and guidelines for students wishing to film on campus as part of course work are available here.

-Filming done by campus units as part of official university business (marketing campaigns, social media videos for official pages, or instructional videos as examples) do not require a filming agreement.
+Filming done by University staff for campus units as part of official business (marketing campaigns, social media videos for official pages, or instructional videos as examples) do not require a filming agreement.

 It is the policy of the University that any commercial productions taking place on campus complete an agreement before allowed on campus.
 All still photography and filming/taping, other than that being done by news organizations for news purposes, students filming as part of coursework, or for official University Units is considered to be commercial work.
 A formal contract outlining the production and use of all imagery captured as part of the production must be signed and related fees paid before any filming can take place.